duyquang2301/Mango/README.md

 5. **Docker for Microservices**
    Learn how to containerize microservices using Docker.
 Understand the concepts of container orchestration with Docker Compose.

-6. **Securing Microservices**
-   Integrate Identity Server 4 to handle authentication and authorization securely across your services.

-7. **Event-Driven Architecture with MassTransit**
-   Explore event-driven communication with MassTransit and RabbitMQ, allowing microservices to react asynchronously to events.

-8. **Logging and Monitoring**
-   Implement logging with Serilog, centralized logging using ELK stack, and monitor your microservices using Prometheus and Grafana for real-time performance metrics.

 ### Tools & Technologies Used
 - **.NET 8**
 - **ASP.NET Core MVC**
 - **RabbitMQ**
 - **MassTransit**
 - **Docker**
-- **Ocelot**
-- **Identity Server**
-- **Serilog**
-- **Prometheus**
-- **Grafana**

 ### Getting Started